paosch/Boris-Bikes/README.md

 - from user stories to domain model
 - using the domain model to feature-test a feature
-- writing a unit test
+- writing a unit test and watching it fail
 - implementing code to pass the test
 - refactoring